-Congress voted yesterday to require banks selling mutual funds in Puerto Rico to comply with key investor protections afforded to Americans on the mainland, doing away with a 78-year-old loophole that helped embroil the island in its current debt crisis.
+Congress voted on May 22 to require banks selling mutual funds in Puerto Rico to comply with key investor protections afforded to Americans on the mainland, doing away with a 78-year-old loophole that helped embroil the island in its current debt crisis.

-The new rule, which is awaiting a signature from the president, requires that banks doing business in Puerto Rico comply with the Investment Companies Act of 1940, the central law that bars financial firms from double dipping on transactions and creating certain kinds of risky deals for ordinary investors.
+The new rule, which was signed into law by the president on May 24, requires that banks doing business in Puerto Rico comply with the Investment Companies Act of 1940, the central law that bars financial firms from double dipping on transactions and creating certain kinds of risky deals for ordinary investors.

 Until now, deals in Puerto Rico, and other U.S. territories, were exempt from these kinds of protections.
 The result?
 They “created a lot of damage,” said Sergio Marxuach, policy director at the independent Center for a New Economy in San Juan.
 Marxuach said such deals were “one of the contributing factors to the debt crisis in Puerto Rico.”
 As FRONTLINE and NPR reported in the film Blackout in Puerto Rico, banks like UBS were able to underwrite billions of dollars of Puerto Rican bonds and package them into special bond funds sold to Puerto Ricans that were riskier than what was allowed on the mainland.
 These funds ultimately led to billions in losses for people on the island.

 In the past, banks were “able to force-feed these deals to their own captive clients,” Marxuach said.
 “Now, they have to make sure there is real demand for these deals.”